 Kamini joined ECA in September 2016.
-Prior to this, she was Lecturer in Art History and Visual Culture at Exeter University.
-She has held positions at Central Saint Martins School of Art, Goldsmiths College of Art and Kingston University.
-Kamini has a PhD in Philosophy from the Centre for Research in Modern European Philosophy, Middlesex University, and Postgraduate and Undergraduate degrees in Fine Art (Painting) from the Royal College of Art and Chelsea College of Art.
+Prior to this she lectured across departments of Art History, Visual Culture, Philosophy and Fine Art at Exeter University; Goldsmiths University of London; Kingston University, London and the University of Westminster.
+In recent years she has been visiting lecturer at Parsons School of Art, New York, Central Saint Martins School of Art and Design, and the Royal College of Art, London, and is an honorary lecturer at Exeter University.
+Kamini has a PhD in Philosophy from the Centre for Research in Modern European Philosophy, Middlesex University (completed under the supervision of Prof. Peter Osborne and Prof. Eric Alliez), and Postgraduate and Undergraduate degrees in Fine Art (Painting) from the Royal College of Art and Chelsea College of Art, London.

-She has exhibited nationally and internationally in London, Europe and India, (ICA, London; Bloomsburg Space, London; Sammlung Essl, Vienna, Asia House, London) and her work is held in numerous public and private collections (BBC art collection, Royal College of Art Collection, Sammlung Essl (Vienna), Asia House (London)).
-She has published widely in the contemporary art press (Contemporary, Modern Painters, Tate Etc, ArtReview, MAP) and has worked as a Visual Arts editor for Contemporary and Kultureflash.
+Kamini is also a practising artist, and her work across theory and practice is invested in the conjunctions of art’s thought with the thought of art in philosophy, theory and art history.
+She has exhibited nationally and internationally in the UK, Europe and India, (ICA, London; Bloomberg Space, London; Sammlung Essl, Vienna, Asia House, London) and her work is held in numerous public and private collections (BBC art collection, Royal College of Art Collection, Sammlung Essl (Vienna), Asia House (London)).
+She has written extensively for the contemporary art press (Contemporary, Modern Painters, Tate Etc, ArtReview, MAP) and worked as a Visual Arts editor for Contemporary and Kultureflash.

-Kamini’s teaching is strongly led by her research.
-She teaches across visual culture and studio practice, and her teaching is strongly informed by the intersection between practice and theory, as well as the meeting of art’s history with its contemporaneity.
-Kamini is responsible for coordinating the 1st year Visual Culture course.
-She teaches on the MAFA Fine Art/History of Art programme, on the postgraduate Contemporary Art Theory and Contemporary Art Practices programme, and across the Visual Culture programme, including at PhD level.
+Kamini teaches across Visual Culture and studio practice in the School of Art.
+Her teaching is motivated both by the intersections of philosophy and art practice, and the meeting of art’s history with the contemporaneity of art practice.
+Kamini coordinates the 1st year Visual Culture course.
+She also teaches on the MAFA Fine Art/History of Art programme, on the postgraduate Contemporary Art Theory and Contemporary Art Practices programme, and across the Visual Culture programme.

 Kamini welcomes enquiries from PhD applicants interested in her specialist research areas, which include: